 It’s true that your body can be “cleansed” by what you consume.
 Water is one of the best ways to keep your insides healthy.
 If you feel tired or lethargic, think about how much water you’ve consumed that day.
-If you feel fatigued, it’s likely that your body is short on fluids.
+If you feel fatigued, it’s possible your body is short on fluids.

-“That’s a better cleansing approach if you’re going to use the world ‘cleanse,” Dubost said.
+“That’s a better cleansing approach if you’re going to use the world ‘cleanse,’” Dubost said.

 Adult women and men need 25 grams and 38 grams of fiber each day, respectively, according to the Academy of Nutrition and Dietetics.
 This amount is based on consuming 14 grams for every 1,000 calories.